 Does the bed come with a guarantee?

-It should, and that guarantee should last for at least 12 months.
-The more expensive beds often have a longer guarantee against their premium features.
+It should, and that guarantee should last for at least 6 months.
+The more expensive beds sometimes come with a longer guarantee.
 For example, the manufacturer might guarantee it against a loss of its original shape when you bought it.

 A word on price